Azure-Samples/TechSummit-Switzerland-Easter-Egg/Doc/01-setting-up.md

 6. Once the creation of the Storage account is complete, click on `Go to resource`.

-> You can always find the storage account by clicking on `Storage accounts` under Favorites, and then selecting your storage accoung (for example `techsummiteasteregg`) from the list.
+> You can always find the storage account by clicking on `Storage accounts` under Favorites, and then selecting your storage account (for example `techsummiteasteregg`) from the list.

 ![Storage accounts favorite](./Img/111.png)